Rundreise Lamezia

 Alley in Italy

-Arrive in Lamezia, Stay in Squillace
+Arrive in Lamezia, stay in Squillace

 Lamezia Terme – the “Terme” in the town’s name stands for the thermal spring located there.
 For newcomers to Calabria, we recommend the more touristy coastal towns.
 Check into a hotel in Squillace Lido, which is half an hour from the airport on the south coast.
 The area is wonderful for swimming, but is also ideally located for day trips.
 Your first stop is the small town of Squillace, six kilometres inland on a hill, with a Norman castle ruin and a panoramic view.
 Small shops offer locally made handicrafts.
 You can also get artistically active yourself by taking part in a pottery course.